sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 ### After accepting the offer

-Once someone accepts the offer and signs the contract, the Talent team marks them as hired.
-This creates the profile in BambooHR and sends a **Greenhouse summary email** to onboarding@sourcegraph.com
+Once a candidate accepts their offer and signs the contract, the Recruiter will mark the candidate as 'hired' in Greenhouse.
+This creates the new hire's profile in BambooHR and sends a **Greenhouse summary email** to onboarding@sourcegraph.com

-This email contains all relevant information that we need to complete the person's [BambooHR profile](bamboohr.md#how-to-create-a-profile) and fill the Teammate tracking sheet.
+This email contains all relevant information that the onboarding team needs to complete the new hire's [BambooHR profile](bamboohr.md#how-to-create-a-profile) and fill in the [Teammate tracking spreadsheet](https://docs.google.com/spreadsheets/d/1qt3rGNRVaSyi_N2uN3DaXvlg8LjfKLJb8PFfrQsmR-I/edit?ts=6007152c#gid=460686311).

 **Teammate Tracking Spreadsheet**

-In order to make sure we are using the correct and most updated data we use the [Teammate tracking spreadsheet](https://docs.google.com/spreadsheets/d/1qt3rGNRVaSyi_N2uN3DaXvlg8LjfKLJb8PFfrQsmR-I/edit?ts=6007152c#gid=460686311).
-Even though the source of truth is _always_ BambooHR, it is an easy way to keep track on what we have and are missing.
-Once we receive the Greenhouse summary email, we need to addd a line for the person joining with the information needed.
+We use the [Teammate tracking spreadsheet](https://docs.google.com/spreadsheets/d/1qt3rGNRVaSyi_N2uN3DaXvlg8LjfKLJb8PFfrQsmR-I/edit?ts=6007152c#gid=460686311) to make sure we're using correct and updated data.
+Even though the source of truth is _always_ BambooHR, this spreadheet is an easy way to keep track of what information we have and what is missing.
+Once we receive the Greenhouse summary email, we need to add a line in the Teammate Tracking Spreadsheet that includes the new hire's information.

-The second tab in the [Teammate tracking spreadsheet](https://docs.google.com/spreadsheets/d/1qt3rGNRVaSyi_N2uN3DaXvlg8LjfKLJb8PFfrQsmR-I/edit?ts=6007152c#gid=460686311) contains the responses to the [pre onboarding form](https://forms.gle/V7HyGf2WUdQNvzXd9) sent to teammates on the **Welcome email**.
-We use the information in that form for Payroll purposes, tool setup and more.
+The second tab in the [Teammate tracking spreadsheet](https://docs.google.com/spreadsheets/d/1qt3rGNRVaSyi_N2uN3DaXvlg8LjfKLJb8PFfrQsmR-I/edit?ts=6007152c#gid=460686311) contains the responses to the [pre onboarding form](https://forms.gle/V7HyGf2WUdQNvzXd9) that is sent to teammates in the **Welcome email**.
+We use the information in that form for Payroll purposes, tool setup, and more.

 **Welcome email**

 After marking someone as hired, the Talent team sends a Welcome email to the new teammate with onboarding@sourcegraph and the manager in CC.

-The Onboarding team responds to that thread, see the [onboarding email templates doc](https://docs.google.com/document/d/1kX_6c4WPs530pWjAx7R5MGPFGiYCgmVbh78S-K3kHfc/edit#).
+The Onboarding team responds to that email thread, see the [onboarding email templates doc](https://docs.google.com/document/d/1kX_6c4WPs530pWjAx7R5MGPFGiYCgmVbh78S-K3kHfc/edit#).
 These two emails ask teammates to complete certain tasks that they have to do before their start date.
-You can see the [Before start date handbook page](../../../../company-info-and-process/working-at-sourcegraph/before-start.md).
+See the [Before start date handbook page](../../../../company-info-and-process/working-at-sourcegraph/before-start.md) for more information.

 ### Setting everything on the backend

 - [Working with other teams](working-with-other-teams.md)

 There are some tasks we cannot complete until the person's email has been created.
 This happens automatically through the Okta/BambooHR integration 5 days (the Wednesday) before someone starts.
 The integration runs daily, so if someone is added to BambooHR after that, the user will still be created.
 We can also manually run the integration if needed.
-You should contact Tech Ops for this.
+You should contact Tech Ops for this via the `#onboarding-internal` slack channel.

 #### Before email creation